elastisys/ck8s-cluster/README.md

 source scripts/get-gen-secrets.sh
 ```

+### Phase 1 - Create infrastructure

-Create the infrastructure using terraform:
+Create the infrastructure using terraform.
+See [terraform/README.md](terraform/README.md) for more details on this.

 ```
 cd ./terraform/${CLOUD_PROVIDER}